ThuyKat/JavaScript/README.md

 - As module support special keywords and features, we must tell the browser that a script should be treated as a moudle by using < script type ="module" >.
 The difference between appending normal script and importing module is that modules have their own scope and dont auto add variables to the global scope.
 When importing module, we enable module-specific features:
 1. Top-level await:

-* Enable modules to act like a big async functions
+* Enable modules to act like a big async functions ( defer by default)
 * allows await to be used directly in the global scope of module

 2. Strict mode by default